The Administration Division is responsible for the following functions within the New Westminster Police Department:

 The Domestic Violence Unit is a partnership program between the Family Services of Greater Vancouver and the New Westminster Police Department.
 The team is made up of a counselor and a Major Crime Detective to provide rapid follow-up on the most severe, high-risk and chronic situations of domestic violence reported to the police.

-The Forensic Identification Section provides support services to investigators.
+The Forensic Identification Unit provides support services to investigators.
 The section’s role is to examine crime scenes and associated exhibits, locate, document and develop relevant evidence, and provide impartial reports and opinions to investigators as well as the Courts.
 Members develop knowledge and expertise relating to the development of fingerprints and fingerprint evidence, footwear comparison, collection of DNA, forensic video applications, bloodstain evidence, photography, and many other areas.
 Identification members assist investigators in crimes such as assaults, robberies, and homicides.

 The New Westminster Police Department is committed to providing the best service possible to the citizens of New Westminster.
 Through the integration of specialized police services, the New Westminster Police Department is able to provide resources to these integrated units to ensure that we are better able to deal with cross-jurisdictional crimes.
 The New Westminster Police Department currently has 14 Members seconded to various investigative and operational integrated units throughout the Lower Mainland.
 These secondment opportunities are with the following units: